ReeceGoding/Frustration-One-Year-With-R/README.md

 -   The rules for subsetting data, although requiring mastery, are extremely expressive.
-Coupled with sub-assignment tricks like `result[which(result < 0.5)] <- 0`, which often do exactly what you think they will, you can really save yourself a lot of work.
+Coupled with sub-assignment tricks like `result[result < 0.5] <- 0`, which often do exactly what you think they will, you can really save yourself a lot of work.
 Being able to demand precisely what parts of your data that you want to see or change is a really great feature.

 -   The factor and ordered data types are definitely the sort of tools that I want to have in a stats language.
 [They’re a bit